OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 7\.
 Excessive Bandwidth Use

-If we determine your bandwidth usage to be significantly excessive in relation to other GitHub customers, we reserve the right to suspend your account or throttle your file hosting until you can reduce your bandwidth consumption.
+If we determine your bandwidth usage to be significantly excessive in relation to other GitHub customers, we reserve the right to suspend your Account or throttle your file hosting until you can reduce your bandwidth consumption.

 8\.
 User Protection